Skip to main content

 Upload your video to our Audition portal by the closing date.

-Workshop Callbacks: if you are successful in your first round audition, you will be invited to a workshop call back in early December.
+Workshop Callbacks: if you are successful in your first-round video audition, you will be invited to a live workshop call back on December 2nd, 3rd or 4th.
+Please be prepared to present your song and monologue/s again.

-Due to the large number of applicants we see, we regret that we are not able to give feedback about your individual application.
-There is a far greater number of applicants than we have places available, so many high-quality applicants are disappointed each year.
+Due to the large number of applicants that we see, we regret that we are not able to give feedback about your individual application.
+There is a far greater number of applicants than we have places available, so many high-quality applicants are considered each year.
+Should you be unsuccessful, or decide not to accept your offer, we welcome you to re-audition the following year, as we do not accept deferrals in the Bachelor of Music Theatre and Acting.

 Audition venues